 There are a lot of fireplace buckets on the market that are made of plastic or some other cheap material and are not safe to use for ashes unless you are 100% certain those ashes are completely cooled.
 These types of materials are possibly flammable or might melt if warm to hot ashes are stored in them.
 We recommend never using a plastic bucket to store your ashes in your home.

-The best material for storing fireplace ashes are made from some type of metal like steel or even iron.
+The best material for storing fireplace ashes is made from some type of metal like steel or even iron.
 These are normally fireproof and provide you with the safest option to store or transport your ashes.

 Why Do You Need An Ash Bucket For Your Fireplace

-The most important reason to have bucket for your fireplace is to dispose of ashes caused by burning wood.
+The most important reason to have a bucket for your fireplace is to dispose of ashes caused by burning wood.
 It’s the perfect solution for keeping your fireplace neat and free of any dangerous hot embers that often cause damage to floors and furnishings.
 When you have flying embers coming out of your fireplace — the ash bucket can quickly be used to prevent anything bad from happening.

 They are also the main tool for transporting your dirty ashes to a location for disposal.
 Ashes from burned wood can be messy and not an easy task to deal with.
-Having fireplace bucket makes this process so much easier and gives you peace of mind knowing you have the best solution for a fast and easy cleanup process.
+Having a fireplace bucket makes this process so much easier and gives you peace of mind knowing you have the best solution for a fast and easy cleanup process.

 Ash Bucket Multiple Uses